• Skip to main content

 The recently presented 2011 MY Breitling Colt 44 collection is not just bigger than its predecessors.
-It also offers a more refined dial and not so rugged-looking body, as well as a less in your face rotating bezel with the traditional 60-minute diving scale.
+It also offers a more refined dial and not-so-rugged-looking body, as well as a less in-your-face rotating bezel with the traditional 60-minute diving scale.

 Those who follow closely the evolution of the brand, which specializes in making “professional” luxury watches and doesn’t feel uncomfortable equipping them with high-grade quartz movements, may have noticed that Breitling timepieces are getting more elegant with every new iteration of any given collection.